-4) The press has suggested that Google hopes releasing a “bad ads filter” on Chrome will slow adoption of 3rd-party adblockers in the longer-term.
+4) The press has suggested that Google hopes releasing a “bad ads filter”, aka adblock Chrome, will slow adoption of 3rd-party adblockers in the longer-term.

 5) It’s likely that mobile browser market share is a driver in Google’s strategic thinking.
 For example, UC Browser includes a built-in adblocker and has seen rapid adoption in Asia and beyond, impacting Chrome’s market share on mobile devices.
 Mobile ads have been somewhat of a safe haven for publishers in the U.S. and the EU because adblocking rates on mobile lag behind those on desktop in these regions.
 This could be the trigger to accelerate mobile adblock adoption.

 What every publisher should be doing to prepare: